MArch MA(Hons) DLA

 BSc (Hons) DipArch(UCL)

 Aoife joined FCBStudios in 2014, becoming an Associate in 2017.
 She has led a number of projects, primarily within the residential and educational sectors.
-Currently working as project architect for a new science-focused campus for a third level institution in Dublin, Aoife has also worked on residential schemes from feasibility to planning stages in and around London.
+Aoife is currently the project architect for the Central Quad at TU Dublin's new Grangegorman campus and has also worked on residential schemes from feasibility to planning stages in and around London.
 Prior to joining FCBStudios, Aoife worked for architectural practices in London and Melbourne, where she served on the board of governance of Open House Melbourne for six years and participated in the 2012 Glenn Murcutt Masterclass.

 BA(Hons) Dip Arch ARB